Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Introduction

 \section{Introduction}

-General Relativity (GR) \cite{Einstein}, as a classical theory of gravity, has been remarkably successful in describing gravitational effects on macroscopic scales in weak field regime like our solar system.
+General Relativity (GR) \cite{Einstein}, as a classical theory of gravity, has been remarkably successful in describing gravitational effects on macroscopic scales in weak field regime, like our solar system.
 However, it faces some fundamental challenges in strong field regime, such as the presence of singularities and its incompatibility with quantum physics \cite{Penrose,Hawking,Ashtekar1}.
 This has spurred extensive research on various modified theories of gravity, including elusive quantum theories of gravity \cite{Clifton,Mukohyama,Rovelli,Thiemann}.
-Though it is believed that a full quantum theory of gravity should resolve the singularity problem, in the absence it, various phenomenological approaches have been proposed in recent years to resolve the singularity issue.
-Some of these include generating singularity-free regular black hole solutions \cite{Maeda,Lan}, considering non-commutative geometry \cite{Nicolini,Nasseri}, formulating Effective field theory of gravity \cite{Donoghue,Burgess}, using frameworks like Loop Qunatum Gravity (LQG) \cite{Ashtekar2,Perez,Bojowald,Bohmer,Chiou,Saini,Bodendorfer}, etc. Recently, following general covariance in the Hamiltonian constraint approach within Effective Quantum Gravity (EQG) framework, two distinct types of static solutions were first derived in Ref. \cite{Zhang1} and later a third one in Ref. \cite{Zhang2}.
+Although it is believed that a full quantum theory of gravity should resolve the singularity problem, in the absence of it, various phenomenological approaches have been proposed in the literature to resolve this issue.
+Some of these include generating singularity-free regular black hole solutions \cite{Bardeen, Hayward, Simpson-Visser,Maeda,Lan}, considering non-commutative geometry \cite{Nicolini,Nasseri}, using frameworks like Loop Quantum Gravity (LQG) \cite{Ashtekar2,Perez,Bojowald,Bohmer,Chiou,Saini,Bodendorfer}, etc. A similar approach to incorporate quantum corrections to classical black hole singularities is to consider general covariance in semiclassical effective models of quantum gravity described by Hamiltonian constraints.
+Recently, within such an Effective Quantum Gravity (EQG) framework, two distinct static solutions were first derived in Ref. \cite{Zhang1}, and later a third one was obtained in Ref. \cite{Zhang2} by Zhang \emph{et al}.
 The first two types of solutions of Ref. \cite{Zhang1} have spurred a plethora of studies in black hole physics, such as quasinormal modes \cite{Konoplya24,Malik}, gravitational lensing \cite{Liu1,Wang}, shadows \cite{Liu2}, accretion disk imaging \cite{Shu} and cosmic censorship conjecture \cite{Lin}.
-In addition, similar studies have also come up on the rotating version of the solutions \cite{Ban,Li,Vachher} applying modified Newman-Janis algorithm \cite{Azreg1,Azreg2}.
-However, the third type of solution in Ref. \cite{Zhang2} remains relatively unexplored, apart from a very recent study on light rings and shadows in Ref. \cite{Liu3}.
-Therefore, it is imperative to carry out investigations on this third type, specially its strong lensing characteristics.
+In addition, similar studies have also come up on the rotating version of the solutions in Ref. \cite{Ban}, applying modified Newman-Janis algorithm \cite{Azreg1,Azreg2}.
+However, the third type of solution in Ref. \cite{Zhang2} remains relatively unexplored (apart from a recent study on light rings and shadows in Ref. \cite{Liu3}), even though it is quite interesting to admit both black hole and wormhole solutions.
+In this context, we carry out investigations on this interesting solution with regard to its strong lensing characteristics and compare our results with observational data.
 This establishes the motivation for the present work.